-– Human morality confuses altruism with cooperation – Cooperation requires the ecological ability to choose partners – I propose a game theoretical definition of these concepts – I provide evidence from anthropology, history and cryptocurrency
+– Morality confuses altruism with cooperation – Cooperation requires the situated ability to choose partners – I propose a game theoretical definition of these concepts – I provide evidence from anthropology, history and cryptocurrency

 Author: Jose Maanmieli

-Keywords: game theory, economic anthropology, morality, social evolution, credit-money
+Keywords: game theory, partner-choice, morality, social evolution, credit-money, bitcoin

-– We introduce a view of mental illness as a conflict with society – Psychiatry equally consist in a conflict between worldviews – The existence of ‘society’ is questionable – Therefore, we should understand those who cannot adapt to it
+– We introduce a view of mental illness as a conflict with society – Psychiatry also reflects a conflict between worldviews – The existence of ‘society’ is questionable – Therefore, we should understand those who cannot adapt to it

 Authors: Jose Maanmieli and Karoliina Maanmieli